 Buy (or make) a few headbands with ears on them and fluffy tails and let kids dress up as their favorite animals.
 Bonus if you have a few rabbits, birds, dogs, or cats on site that the little ones can pet.
 Extra bonus if you end the party with a Fantastic Mr. Fox showing.

 Build a Construction Site

 Give all your guests some hard hats and let them build whatever they like with Legos, blocks, and any other “building” supplies you can find laying around.
-This one is all about letting kids get creative and have fun pretending to build whatever they want.
+This one is all about letting kids get creative and have fun pretending to build whatever they want, just outside.